Orcomp/Boxstarter/Readme.md

     1. **UpdateWindows.txt** (Run this just after installing windows.)
     1. Install drivers (for new installs)
     1. **InstallSoftware.txt**
-    1. Install large programs (VS, Office etc...) separately
+    1. Manual Installs
+      - VS
+      - Office
+      - Git: Just install
     1. **PostInstall.txt**
     1. **UpdateWindows.txt** (Run windows update again.)
     1. (Optional) Run CCleaner and KCleaner to get rid of all the junk.
 (These are installed in the scripts above)